Top Pick for

 The biggest downside of a desktop computer is that it's not portable.
 If you want a device you can take with you when you travel – either to work or on holiday – or that's easy to move from one room to another at home, you'll need to consider buying a tablet or laptop.

 Laptops and tablets also take up a lot less room than most desktops, making them a smarter choice if space is at a premium.
 If you think a laptop might be a better fit for your needs, check out our guide to eight of the best sites to buy laptops online.
+If you're a hardcore gamer and can't decide if a desktop or laptop is right for you, check out our guide to gaming PCs vs gaming laptops.

 Buying a desktop doesn't necessarily mean choosing a tower with cables running from it to a separate monitor.
 While tower-based set-ups still exist, the desktop category now includes a number of different types of computers: